 Dozens of Januvia lawsuits and actions related to other incretin mimetics have been filed in numerous U.S. jurisdictions.
 Attorneys, including the Januvia lawyers at Reich & Binstock, are investigating hundreds of additional cases to determine whether the patients are entitled to compensation.
 Reich & Binstock reaches out to the victims at no cost to them.
 The attorney consultation is free.

 Pancreatic cancer and pancreatitis are serious disorders that require extensive medical monitoring.
 These illnesses induce pain and suffering.
-Plaintiffs in Januvia lawsuits can attest to that as they and their counsel pursue justice and hold Merck accountable.
+Plaintiffs in Januvia lawsuits can attest to that as they and their personal injury attorneys pursue justice and hold Merck accountable.

 The manufacturer is a part of the problem; Reich & Binstock can be a part of the solution.
-To learn at no charge whether you or someone you know has a viable case for a Januvia lawsuit, contact the law firm, which operates in every state, either toll-free at 1-866-LAW-2400 or online by submitting the electronic case evaluation request form posted on this website.
+To learn at no charge whether you or someone you know has a viable case for a Januvia lawsuit, contact the law firm, which operates in every state, at 713-622-7271 or online by submitting the electronic case evaluation request form posted on this website.